pcarbo/kyoto/README.md

     threshold    <- 0.05
     covariates   <- c("sex","age","albino","agouti")

-Also, run the script with **generation = "F34"**.
-(This takes much longer to complete because many more SNPs are genotyped in the F34 mice, so I recommend starting this early.)
+Also, try running the script with **generation = "F34"**.
+(This takes much longer to complete because many more SNPs are genotyped in the F34 mice, so I recommend starting this as soon as possible.)

 We will contrast these results against results on a Mendelian trait: whether the mouse's coat is white or not.
 (This "albino" trait is